Updated on 2025-01-07 GMT+08:00

 Load-aware scheduling is implemented using both Volcano and the CCE cloud native monitoring add-on (kube-prometheus-stack).
 After load-aware scheduling is enabled, metrics such as CPU and memory loads are defined by following Prometheus adapter rules.
 Then, the kube-prometheus-stack add-on collects and saves the actual CPU and memory loads of each node based on the defined metric rules.
 Volcano scores and sorts nodes based on the metric values provided by the kube-prometheus-stack add-on and preferentially schedules pods to the node with the lightest load.

 Load-aware scheduling scores each node using the weighted average of the CPU and memory metrics as well as the load-aware scheduling policy and preferentially selects the node with the highest score for scheduling.
-You can customize the weights of the CPU, memory, and load-aware scheduling policy on the Scheduling tab by choosing Settings in the navigation pane of the target cluster.
+You can create custom weights for the CPU, memory, and load-aware scheduling policy on the Scheduling tab by choosing Settings in the navigation pane of the target cluster.

-The formula for scoring a node is as follows: Weight of the load-aware scheduling policy x [(1 - CPU usage) x CPU weight + (1 - Memory usage) x Memory weight]/(CPU weight + Memory weight)
+The formula for scoring a node is as follows: Weight of the load-aware scheduling policy × [(1 - CPU usage) x CPU weight + (1 - Memory usage) × Memory weight]/(CPU weight + Memory weight)

 • CPU usage: average CPU usage of all nodes in the target cluster in the last 10 minutes (The collection frequency can be modified in the Prometheus adapter rule.)